-If your child wants to continue their education after sixth form but doesn't want to undertake three or four years of study, apprenticeships offer the opportunity to commit to just one or two years and obtain a recognised higher qualification.
+If your teen wants to continue their education after GCSE but doesn't want to continue full-time at school or college, apprenticeships could be a good option.
+Likewise, if your teen wants to get more qualifications after sixth form but doesn't want to commit to a further three or four years' study at university, apprenticeships offer the opportunity to sign up for just one or two years and still obtain a recognised higher qualification.